varabyte/kobweb/README.md

 "div, span, flexbox, attrs, styles, classes" and more "Rows, Columns, Boxes, and Modifiers".

 We consider Silk a pretty important part of the Kobweb experience, but it's worth pointing out that it's designed as an optional component.
 You can absolutely use Kobweb without Silk.
+(You can also use Silk without Kobweb!).

-You can also interleave Silk and Compose for Web components without issue (as Silk is just composing them itself).
+You can also interleave Silk and Compose for Web components easily (as Silk is just composing them itself).

 ### Inline vs StyleSheet

-Before continuing, for those new to the web, it's worth understanding that there are two ways to set styles on your HTML
-elements: inline and stylesheet.
+For those new to web dev, it's worth understanding that there are two ways to set styles on your HTML elements: inline and stylesheet.

-Inline styles are defined on the element tag itself, and in raw HTML might look like:
+Inline styles are defined on the element tag itself.
+In raw HTML, this might look like:

 ```html
 <div style="background-color:black">
 ```

-Meanwhile, any given html page can reference a list of stylesheets which can define a bunch of styles, where each style is tied to a selector (which _selects_ what elements those styles apply to).
+Meanwhile, any given html page can reference a list of stylesheets which can define a bunch of styles, where each style is tied to a selector (a rule which _selects_ what elements those styles apply to).

-A concrete example stylesheet can help here:
+A concrete example of a very short stylesheet can help here:

 ```css
 body {